 Code of Business Conduct and Ethics

-- promote honest and ethical conduct, including fair dealing and the ethical handling of conflicts of interest;
+- Promote honest and ethical conduct, including fair dealing and the ethical handling of conflicts of interest;

-- promote full, fair, accurate, timely and understandable disclosure;
+- Promote full, fair, accurate, timely and understandable disclosure;

-- ensure the protection of the Company’s legitimate business interests, including corporate opportunities, assets and confidential information; and
+- Ensure the protection of the Company’s legitimate business interests, including corporate opportunities, assets and confidential information; and

-- deter wrongdoing.
+- Deter wrongdoing.

-For purposes of the Code, the “Code of Ethics Contact Person,” who is responsible for administering the Code, is the Chief Financial Officer.
-Whenever conduct occurs that requires a report to the government, the Code of Ethics Contact Person, under the direction of the Audit Committee, shall be responsible for complying with such reporting requirements.
+The “Code of Ethics Contact Person,” who is responsible for administering the Code, is the Chief Financial Officer.
+Whenever conduct occurs that requires a report to the government or a regulatory body, the Code of Ethics Contact Person, under the direction of the Audit Committee, is responsible for complying with such reporting requirements.

-If any officer or employee does not believe it appropriate or is not comfortable contacting the Code of Ethics Contact Person about a concern or complaint, he or she may contact the Chief Executive Officer or report the matter to the Audit Committee on the Company’s hotline reporting system described below.
+If an employee does not believe it is appropriate or is not comfortable contacting the Code of Ethics Contact Person about a concern or complaint, he or she may contact the Chief Executive Officer or report the matter to the Audit Committee on the Company’s hotline reporting system described below.
 For purposes of the Code, references to the Chief Executive Officer include the Company’s President and Chief Executive Officer.
 All reports or complaints regarding accounting, internal accounting controls or auditing matters should be made through the hotline and can be reported anonymously.

-While the Company prefers that any individual who wishes to make a complaint or report a concern in connection with the Code identify himself or herself in order to assist in understanding the concerns expressed, the Company has created a hotline where employees, officers and directors may anonymously report known or suspected violations via telephone.
+The Company prefers that any individual who wishes to make a complaint or report a concern in connection with the Code identify himself or herself in order to assist in understanding the concerns expressed.
+However, the Company has created a hotline where employees may anonymously report known or suspected violations via telephone.
 The toll-free hotline access telephone number in the United States and Canada is 1-877-888-0002.
-International callers should place a collect call to 770-810-1147 in the United States following the appropriate country-specific collect call procedures.
+International callers should place a collect call to 770-810-1147 in the United States, following the appropriate country-specific collect call procedures.
 Any person making a report in this manner should be prepared to provide as much detail as possible about the suspected violation, including the individuals involved, the nature of the violation, and any other information which may be helpful in the Company’s evaluation and, if necessary, investigation of the report.
 All correspondence and transcripts of telephone calls will be kept in confidence and acted upon only by designated personnel, unless disclosure is required or deemed advisable in connection with any investigation or report of the matter.

 Honest and Candid Conduct

-Each director, officer and employee owes a duty to the Company to act with integrity.
+Each employee owes a duty to the Company to act with integrity.
 Integrity requires, among other things, being honest and candid.
-Deceit and subordination of principle are inconsistent with integrity.
+Deceit and subordination of principles are inconsistent with integrity.

-Each director, officer and employee must:
+Each employee must: